What may seem like a good idea, often isn’t.

 Until a truly flushable wipe exists, don’t flush them — or anything non-organic, for that matter.
 Stick with good ol’ TP instead.

 #6 Cover Wallpaper with Water-based Paint

 You don’t have to remove that dated wallpaper – simply paint over it.
-But don’t do it with water-based paint.
+Just don’t do it with water-based paint.
 It can reactivate wallpaper glue and cause the paper to peel.
-Instead, use oil-based primer, let it dry completely, and then apply your latex paint over it.
+Instead, use oil-based primer, let it dry completely, and then apply latex paint over it.
 Oil-based primer has long been the industry standard and works well with oil and latex paints.